 Benefit for Addison Umbaugh and his family at the Lake Huntington Firehouse, 5-8pm.
 Addison is a six-month-old who has been diagnosed with glucose and galactose malabsorbsion, a rare deficiency that makes it difficult to process foods.
 Donation: $10, 12 and under $7.

-Penny social at the Lake Huntington Presbyterian Church, doors open at 11:30am, calling at 12:30pm.
-Hot dogs and soda/water available for purchase.
-Cake and beverages served after the calling.
+Penny social at the Lake Huntington Presbyterian Church.
+Doors open at 11:30am, calling at 12:30pm.
+Hot dogs, soda, water available for purchase.
+Cake and beverage served after the calling.
+Donation: $1.
 570/729-8247 or 845/932-8923.

 According to a source who has been reliable in the past, and is familiar with proposed sale of the Narrowsburg School, the deal fell through at the closing table either on September 12 or the previous day.